Restaurants in Sydney

 Telephone: (02) 9252 1888

-Sydney's most famous chef is the internationally acclaimed Tetsuya Wakuda - a master at blending Western techniques with Japanese flavours in a unique way.
+Sydney's most famous chef is arguably the internationally acclaimed Tetsuya Wakuda - a master at blending Western techniques with Japanese flavours in a unique way.
 The dining room is serene and unobtrusively stylish with views onto a Japanese garden and waterfall, and the changing menu offers specialities such as scallop sashimi with duck foie gras, tartare of tuna with olive oil and wasabi jelly, and marinated roast breast of duck with coffee.
 Everybody who is anybody wants to eat here and reservations are essential up to four weeks in advance.
 Open Tuesday to Saturday for dinner, and Saturday for lunch.
 Closed Sunday and Monday.

 Address: 529 Kent Street (CBD)